-With the support of Vinson Films, Green Hat Films, Lakeshore Entertainment, Vertigo Entertainment, Paradigm, and Benderspink, the goal of the competition is to present the best scripts and ideas to major companies.
+Supported by Vinson Films, Green Hat Films, Lakeshore Entertainment, Vertigo Entertainment, Paradigm, and Benderspink, the goal of the competition is to present the best scripts and ideas to major companies.
 The winner in each category receives personal development assistance from Script Pipeline’s executive team, followed by meetings to discuss potential production.

-Regarding judging criteria, all entries must be considered “studio-level”–in other words, concept, writing ability, and a stellar understanding of genre will take precedence.
+With regards to judging criteria, all entries must be considered “studio-level”–in other words, concept, writing ability, and a stellar understanding of genre will take precedence.
 Any genre, any budget, and anyone can enter, both amateur writers and those who have had their work produced or published.

 This is an international competition, and writers worldwide are welcome to submit.

 Submit to the contest through Script Pipeline here.
 Or via Withoutabox*:

 Completed scripts, media, or pitches that fall into the following categories: